 You create farms using the Farms page.

+By default, Horizon Cloud farms are configured with rolling maintenance.
 For an example of how rolling maintenance works for a farm, see Example of Farm Rolling Maintenance.

-- Verify that you have at least one image listed on the Images page, that image has an RDS-enabled Windows server operating system, the Images page shows that image is in Published state, and that image is located in the pod in which you want to create the farm.
+- Verify that you have at least one image listed on the Images page, that image has an RDSH-capable Windows operating system, the Images page shows that image is in Published state, and that image is located in the pod in which you want to create the farm.
 You cannot create a farm in a pod without such an image available in that pod.

 - Decide whether this farm will serve session-based desktops or remote applications.
 In this release, the same farm cannot serve both.

-- Decide whether you want the farm's servers to have encrypted disks.
+- Decide whether you want the farm's RDSH VMs to have encrypted disks.
 You must specify disk encryption when creating the farm.
 You cannot later add disk encryption after the farm is created.
 For a description of the disk capability, see Using Microsoft Azure Disk Encryption with Your Farms and VDI Desktops.

-- Decide whether you want the ability to use NSX Cloud features with the farm's server VMs.
+- Decide whether you want the ability to use NSX Cloud features with the farm's RDSH VMs.
 You must enable NSX Cloud management when creating the farm.
 You cannot later enable the farm for NSX Cloud management after the farm is created.
 The published image you choose for this farm must have the NSX agent installed in it.
 You must have installed the NSX agent prior to publishing the image.
 See VMware NSX Cloud and Horizon Cloud Pods in Microsoft Azure and its subtopics.

 - In the Administration Console, navigate to